This post was updated in June 2013....

 Still once in a while an opinion piece gets under my skin, and often it is when the author lacks perspective.
 Many of these pieces are written more to draw attention to actually have an intelligent dialogue.
 Often I suspect the author would have a completely different opinion after a little more life experience, but they don't usually let lack of experience hold them back.

-The Forbes piece, Fear And Loathing Of The 'Burb, by Elisabeth Eaves managed to do get my thoughts going.
+The Forbes piece, Fear And Loathing Of The 'Burb, by Elisabeth Eaves managed to to get my fingers typing.
+I feel some sorrow for someone with such a hostile view of something she understands so poorly.
 Based on her one time experience of living in a suburb in Seattle, Elisabeth has this to say.

 For those who rarely see the word "misanthropic," it means being someone who is a misanthrope or "a hater of humankind."
 My guess is that Elisabeth was to blame for own rebellion.

 After that Elisabeth complains that "engaging two tons of metal when I need to fetch a dozen eggs" but goes on to say she loves small towns and wilderness.
 Ah lets live in the city and romanticize the country but hate suburia.

 Since 2006, I have lived in an area where small towns are abundant and sprinkled between the towns are a number of subdivisions.
 While I was in real estate for a few years, it is not my former career that prompted me to write a response to "Could it be that the detached single-family home is a historical aberration?"

 It is my experience of living in a variety of places.

 I was privileged to grow up in a small town, Lewisville, NC.
 It had some early "suburban" developments.
 I have also lived in wilderness, cities, planned communities, and what Elisabeth might call suburbs.
 I spent a fair amount of time in her favorite city, New York, and I also went to school in Boston.